Longfei-CLF/comp0034-cw1-g-group-11-1/README.md

 # Eruption prediciton

 The second set of plots were designed for eruption predictions.
-Our target audience is volcanologist and geologists.
+Our target audience is volcanologist and geologists who intended to predict the volcano or continental plate activities.
+To plot this graph, VEI, position of the volcano, and Eruption years were needed.
 In Fig.3, this plot was design to indicate the VEI in a specific year.
+In geography, a large amount of severe volcano eruptions can be caused by unusually plate movement, in which will cause earthquake, flooding to the edge of the continental plate.
+Fig.3 could provide a clear view of all the VEI in a specific year.
+Geologist could use these informations to predict the further movement of the plate.
+More importantly, this forecast could reduce the losses to societies and human.
+In addition, VEI was represented by a gradient ramp spot, the warmer the color, means the eruption is severe to the neighboring areas.
+This color design helped scientist to identify the VEI in a more obvious way compare with numbers.
+From this graph, volcanologist can easily see the trend of VEI of a region which they could build model based on this graph.
+Furthermore, using the world map to position the eruptions could help scientist to see the density of eruptions.
+This design helped scents to identify the region that they should pay more attention to.

 ![image](https://github.com/ucl-comp0035/comp0034-cw1-g-group-11-1/blob/master/Fig/Fig.3.png)
 [Fig.3]: Volcano Eruption Index in a specific year